10 Effective Tips to Prevent Tossing and Turning at Night

 8. Exercise regularly

 Our bodies are designed to move, and regular physical activity not only supports a healthy body but it also supports sleep.
-Get rid of that excess energy causing you to toss and turn at night by going for a walk, running, or hitting the gym.

-Studies consistently find that exercise promotes better sleep efficiency and duration, regardless of the type and intensity 15.
-If you struggle to fall asleep, make it a goal to get out for a 15-20-minute walk before bed!
+Studies consistently find that exercise promotes better sleep efficiency and duration, regardless of the type and intensity.(15) If you struggle to fall asleep, make it a goal to get out for a 15-20-minute walk before bed!

 9. Sip herbal teas

-Thanks to the lack of caffeine, herbal teas are a fantastic choice for supporting sleep.
+Herbal teas are a fantastic choice for supporting sleep.

 Chamomile, lavender, passionflower, and valerian all have properties that promote sleep, acting as natural sedatives to reduce stress, relieve anxiety, and induce calmness.